-Liabilities are recognized at amortized cost.
-This cost is determined using the effective interest method.
+Liabilities are initially measured at fair value.
+Subsequent measurement is at amortised cost using the effective interest method.
 Liabilities under finance leases are recognized at the lower of the fair value of the leased asset at the inception of the lease and the present value of the minimum lease payments.
 Liabilities comprise financial liabilities, trade accounts payable and other liabilities.